Astrology

 Ruling planet – Uran

-Characteristics: Wishes and hopes, friends and acquaintances, groups, clubs, communities and associations, charity, connecting, networking.
+Characteristics: Wishes and hopes, friends and acquaintances, groups, clubs, communities, associations, charity, connecting, and networking.

 Opportunities: Developing a collective creative vision – Expanding social circles